Welcome to the Selina Playa del Carmen!

 If you want easy beach access, chill vibes, and exciting nightlife, Playa Del Carmen is for you.
 The Selina Playa Del Carmen may have the best location for guests to take advantage of everything Playa Del Carmen has to offer- including access to great day trips like Akumal and Cozumel, too.

-These amazing adventures begin just steps from the Selina door and with the great coworking spaces for digital nomads, I spent over a month working from this Selina location.
+These amazing adventures begin just steps from the Selina door and with the great coworking spaces for digital nomads.

 Selina Playa del Carmen Location

 Of all the Selina locations I’ve been to, the Selina PDC may have the best access to top attractions.
 Steps from the door is everything a tourist, backpacker or digital nomad may desire.

 From great food and drinks, shopping- even laundry and a Walmart- are close by.
 And oh, did I mention you can see the ocean from the front door?

 Beach access is so easy that you can be on and off the beach in under a minute.

 The buildings of the Selina Playa Del Carmen are along the infamous Fifth Avenue, the main shopping and restaurant street, and Calle 2 which is one block off from Centro.